SegiH/VerjIO_Excel_Report_Generator/README.md

                       Value: "EOL Parts Report as of " + getCurrentDate(),
                       Column: 3,
                       Row: 0,
 		      MergeCells: "3,5", // Optional.
 Merges columns 3 thru 5 on the same row.
-You can also specify col,row,col,row to merge across more than 1 row
+You can also specify start row,end row,start column,end column to merge across more than 1 row
                   NamedStyle: "Heading", // Used named style definition.
 Don't use NamedStyle and Style together.
 Use only one
 		      Style: [{ // Optional style sub object
                        Alignment: "left", // Optional. defaults to General if not specified